I am looking for some Exercises, maybe you can help me.

 of cutting edge training, but as far as I am aware of, these

-sort of strength exercises are rarely including in the most reputable
+sorts of strength exercises are rarely included in the most reputable

 high level strength and conditioning coaches repertoire.

-Granted I have only trained one competive motor cross competitor
+Granted I have only trained one competitive motor cross competitor

-in my career so maybe there is something more to it than I am
+in my career, maybe there is something more to it than I am understanding.

 Certainly consider asking other visitors on our forum